nando73/liqo/docs/pages/User/Configure/_index.md

 * [Reference](./cluster-config): how to set the desired configuration for your cluster (e.g. how many resources to share, the policies to accept another cluster etc...)
 * [Scheduling](./scheduling): how to force the Kubernetes scheduler to start pods the way we like
+* [Authentication](./authentication): how to set up the inter-cluster authentication